-The Advanced Presentations module sets out advanced skills in planning and creating effective presentations, managing and protecting presentations, as well as the technical considerations of giving presentations.
+The Presentation (Advanced) module covers the advanced skills needed to plan and create effective presentations, manage and protect presentations, as well as the technical considerations of giving presentations.

 |Slide masters and templates||

 Main learning outcomes